j2mvc/react-uploader/README.md

 import { Upload as UploadComponent ,UploadDialog as UploadDialogComponent } from 'j2mvc-react-uploader'

 ```
-### create whole component as Uploader.tsx or Uploader.js
+### Create whole component as Uploader.tsx or Uploader.js
 ```
 export  const Upload = (props: any) => {